What’s period syncing—and is it a real thing?

 If you’ve spent any time living in the same household with another menstruator, you may have heard of “period syncing”.
 You might be wondering if period syncing is fact or fiction.

 Maybe you’ve experienced this phenomenon too.
-I experienced it during my sophomore year of college when all my roommates’ cycles overlapped by the end of the semester.
+I experienced it during my sophomore year as a college student when all my roommates’ cycles overlapped by the end of the semester.
 Perhaps you’ve seen that hilarious Modern Family episode.
 The one where Claire, Haley, and Alex all had their periods on a Leap Day, Phil’s favorite day ever.

-Either way, we’re going to find out what’s fact and what’s fiction when it comes to menstrual synchrony.
+Either way, we’re going to find out what’s fact and what’s fiction when it comes to the phenomenon of menstrual synchrony.
 Read on for the final verdict.

 Wait a sec: What does “menstrual synchrony” even mean?